 Transfer the marinated coconut to a nonstick pan on medium-high heat, stirring constantly with chopsticks or a rubber spatula.
 You can use high heat at first to evaporate all of the liquid quickly.

 Once most of the liquid has evaporated (it should take about 10 minutes) and the coconut has darkened slightly (if you used food coloring) and become sticky, turn the heat down to low or medium-low.
-You can add a tsp of vanilla sugar at this point if you have it.
+You can add a teaspoon of vanilla sugar at this point if you have it.
 Continue to stir constantly.

 Eventually, all of the liquid will evaporate and the sugar will begin to coat the coconut ribbons.
 RESIST THE URGE TO TURN THE HEAT UP!
 At this point you'll feel like you've been stirring forever and the coconut looks the same, but it can burn easily once it's dry.
 Be patient and keep stirring until the coconut is completely dry.
 It will be completely opaque (as you can see it's is still a little translucent in the above photo), there will be no liquid left in the pan, and you might see some extra sugar fallout collect in the pan depending on how much you used.
 It usually takes 30-45 minutes for a batch of coconut to fully dry.